 Being perfect means having no flaws—complete, excellent and well-rounded.
-No one is entirely perfect, because we only know of what we can see about others.
-Perfection is the goal for inventors and those who offer us services.
-We would like to be on our best form, even though we know we can’t be perfect.
-God is Who He is because He is Perfect: Holy, Wise, Just, Loving and Powerful.
+No one is entirely perfect.
+We only know of what we can see about others.
+We would like to be on our best form, even though we know we make mistakes.
+God is Who He is because He is Perfect: Holy, Wise, Just, Loving, Powerful, and much more.
 He never makes mistakes.
-We are not God, but we are made in His Likeness, when abiding in His Son.
-We will never be perfect; but when we are hidden in Christ, we have His Attributes.
-He was blameless, spotless, and upright and Holy.
+We are not God, but we are made in His Likeness, when we abide in His Son.
+We will never be perfect in our human form, but when we are hidden in Christ, we have His Attributes.
+He is blameless, spotless, upright and Holy.
 We are imperfect friends, siblings, loved ones and Christians.
-God understands that we are fallible, and that is why He offered His Son to die in our place, putting to death our deeds of the flesh.
+God understands our propensities, and that is why He offered His Son to die in our place, putting to death the deeds of our flesh.
 He rose from the dead to live in us.
 We are made one with Christ in His death and resurrection, so that the Life of Christ becomes ours.

 Every good work is done according to God’s Will.
 Anything done outside of God’s Will doesn’t pass muster.
 God makes complete those who do His Will.
 By doing God’s Will we do the good work that changes us within; it is a willing transformation.
 Good work will transform our character and yield eternal dividends.
 Whatever we do for His Glory will be pleasing and acceptable before The Perfect One.
-The work we do must create a positive change in us, conforming us to His Will.
+The work we do must create a positive change in us that conforms us to His Will.
 We have an audience of One, Who works in us what is pleasing in His Sight.
 When we allow The Lord Jesus to do good works through us, we become complete in Him.
 We become useful children of God who love God and others just as He does.
-The Only One who did God’s Will throughout His Life on earth, The Son of God, becomes One with us.
-Good work will make us complete in Christ.
-God Himself will transform us to be perfect in Him.
-Good work is a willing obedience to please God, by doing good in Christ.
+The Only One who did God’s Will throughout His Life on Earth, The Son of God, becomes One with us.
+God, Himself, transforms us to be perfect in Him.
+Good work is a willing obedience to please God, by doing what is good in Christ.

 13 For it is God who works in you both to will and to do for His good pleasure.
 14 Do all things without complaining and disputing, 15 that you may become blameless and harmless; children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, 16 holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain (Philipians 2).

 God suggested Job to Satan, as an upright man who shuns evil because he fears God.
 Satan roams the earth looking for those he can trip up.
 Job was an upright man, who became Satan’s target.
-Have you considered that the attacks and adversities you face may be to test you?
+Have you considered that the attacks and adversities you face might be to test you?
 Is it possible that just like Job, God has allowed Satan to rattle your cage?
-God had so much confidence in Job to offer him to Satan, to prove that Job would not be disloyal to Him.
+God had so much confidence in Job to suggest him to Satan as one who would not be disloyal to Him.
 Maybe you have not received a breakthrough for an insurmountable trial.
 Hold fast to your faith.
-What if God deems you upright and has chosen you as an example of those who shun evil in your generation?
+What if God deems you upright? and has chosen you as an example of those who shun evil in your generation?
 Satan will try to test you.
-Hold fast.
 God will only allow Satan to go so far.
 Fear God and continue to steer clear of evil, even if it costs everything you have.
 Be blameless in your generation by fearing God and refraining from evil.

 Character expresses who we are inwardly.
 We often show our true colors when we are faced with difficult circumstances.
 Hardship and temptations expose the truth about what we are made of.
 A Christian is not just one outwardly, but is the product of the internal work of The Holy Spirit.
-The heart is the reservoir of attributes and attitudes.
-We are God’s workmanship for His Glory.
-We can’t try to win the approval of the world, at the expense of obedience to God.
+The heart is the reservoir for attributes and attitudes.
+We can’t try to win the approval of the world, at the expense of our obedience to God.
 If we, like Job, have the praise of God, we have become who we ought to be.

-We are also called to keep our emotions in check, so that they don’t lead us to sin.
-If we trust in God, we can depend on Him to respond on our behalf, and obviate our need to act in anger.
+We are also commanded to keep our emotions in check, so that they don’t lead us to sin.
+If we trust in God, we can depend on Him to respond on our behalf, and obviate our need to act out of anger.
 A sacrifice of righteousness is acceptable and perfect before God.
-He doesn’t need our material things than He requires we honor and glorify Him, with our thoughts, emotions, words and actions.
+He doesn’t need our material things; He requires first we honor and glorify Him with our thoughts, emotions, words and actions.